 Words Phil Tarley

 Images Courtesy Catherine Opie and Regen Projects, Los Angeles

-PHIL TARLEY is a Fellow of The American Film Institute and an artist member of The Los Angeles Art Association.
-As an art and pop culture critic, he regularly posts stories on The WOW Report; writes about art and photography for Fabrik Magazine and Art Week LA.
-His work has shown in the Guggenheim Museum, photo fairs and galleries both here and abroad and will be seen this fall hanging in The Peter Fetterman Gallery.
+PHIL TARLEY is a Fellow of the American Film Institute and an artist member of The Los Angeles Art Association.
+As an art and pop culture critic, he regularly posts stories on The WOW Report, writes about art and photography for Fabrik Magazine and Art Week LA.
+Last year he wrote about Cruising the Archives for the Advocate, the One Archives, Pacific Standard Time exhibition.
 Tarley was recently appointed to a City of West Hollywood Task Force on Public Art Installation.
 He now curates for Artist's Corner, a bookmaking and fine art photography gallery in Hollywood.